 #2: Zoom for Video Conferences

 Zoom’s popularity exploded in recent years, and it’s now become an everyday go-to tool for video conference calls.
+The statistics show that Zoom has almost 470,000 paying business customers and that the amount of meeting minutes they facilitate every year is now over 3.3 trillion.
 You can also use it for webinars, while the screen sharing feature helps strengthen team cohesion, too.

 A free account gets you unlimited meetings with up to 100 attendees, and it comes with a host of integrations as well.
 However, if you want sessions longer than 40 minutes, you’ll need to sign up for a premium plan.

 Zoom’s other features include cross-platform messaging, file sharing, and a searchable content library.

 Keeping track of employee activity, hours, and progress is essential to managing your remote team successfully.
 However, it can quickly become complicated if you don’t have the right tools.